 The World Around Us

 Emerging technologies such as grid-connected renewable energy systems, Smart Grid networks, and EV charging networks depend heavily on increasingly sophisticated power electronics and digital systems.
-Due to the high data rates and switching frequencies of these modern electronic platforms, along with their increasing density, proximity and inter-connectivity, there has been a growing awareness in the global engineering community about the electromagnetic interference and co-existence issues that challenge the widespread adoption of these new technologies.
-Problems caused by these issues can be remediated, mitigated or prevented with careful engineering analysis and planning at the design and installation stages, or even at the post-installation stage.
-Effective solutions depend on accurate surveys, analyses and monitoring of the electromagnetic environments.
+Due to the high data rates and switching frequencies of these modern electronic platforms, along with their increasing density and inter-connectivity, interoperability issues have become challenges in the widespread adoption of these new technologies.
+Ground Reflections has been developing monitoring and data analysis solutions to address and mitigate these challenges.

 What is EMI?

 There has been growing concern and controversy about the potential effects of electromagnetic radiation exposure (EME) on humans due to the proliferation of wireless systems in populated areas.
 The expectation of 5G deployments and the growth of the Internet of Things (IoT) applications has brought the issue closer to the forefront as a public concern.